falcong/biobj-simplex/README.md

 Biobj-simplex can be used a callable library.
 Examples can be found in the `examples` directory.

-It is planed to add a mode where the user just call an executable and pass an instance file as a parameter.
+It is planed to add a mode where the user just calls an executable and passes an instance file as a parameter.

 How it works